Old Main

 Graduate students are eligible for up to $20,500 annually (summer, fall, and spring).
 For assistance or to learn more, please visit northcentralcollege.edu/financial-aid/graduate or contact the Office of Financial Aid at 630-637-5600 or finaid@noctrl.edu.
 Visit northcentralcollege.edu/paymentplan to read more about payment plans.

-Are tuition discounts available?
+Are scholarships available?

-Are graduate assistantships or scholarships available?
+Are graduate assistantships available?

 Yes, students who are accepted to the program can apply to be graduate assistants.
 The 2-year GA position is designed to aid students in the successful completion of their degrees and to enhance their career opportunities through applied professional experiences.
 Students are offered tuition remission and a stipend.
 Master of Arts in Profession and Creative Writing students accepted into a GA position would still have to pay for the 6 credit hours that take place in summer sessions.
 Learn more by visiting northcentralcollege.edu/graduate/graduate-assistantships.